statuja/SunriseRetreat_website/README.md

 Compile source code from **src** and create an optimized production bundle in **dist** folder ready for **deployment**. npm run build

 # Deploy to Github Pages
 Deploy your code to **Github Pages**: this script creates a 'gh-pages' branch and publishes the **dist** folder.
 For this to work, make sure you already have a remote repository on github. npm run publish

 ### Project Structure

-Any project created with this boilerplate will follow the structure below:

 Project
 │   README.md
 │   package.json